 Your garden experience is just beginning.
 Enjoy the feast for your senses Gibbs Gardens presents.
 Splashing waterfalls, fountains, birds singing and nature’s bounty of color, scents and amazing sights.

 Inside the Welcome Center you will find an art gallery area and The Seasons Gift Store (to learn more about these amenities, go to "Garden Amenities"), restrooms and ticketing.

 The ticketing and information area will help speed you on your way to the Gardens.
 You can purchase tickets at the Welcome Center or for added convenience, order your tickets online ahead of your visit by clicking here.

 Tickets to visit the gardens are $20 for general admission to all 16 garden venues.
-Seniors (65 and older), tour groups of 10 or more and children 4-17 can visit the gardens for $18.
-Children 3 and under are free.
+Seniors (65 and older), $18.00, children 6-17 can visit the gardens for $10.
+Children 5 and under are free.
+For groups of 10 or more the cost is $16.
 Please note American Express is not accepted in the gardens.

 Come to Gibbs Gardens and ride our tram!

-For more information about your visit to Gibbs Gardens, go to www.gibbsgardens.com or email email@example.com for questions and information.
-For further information, please call 770-893-1880.
+For more information about your visit to Gibbs Gardens email us at firstname.lastname@example.org or call 770-893-1881.
 Gibbs Gardens is located at 1998 Gibbs Drive, Ball Ground GA, 30107.
 Note: For GPS directions use 1987 Gibbs Drive as your destination.

 Accessibility in the gardens